 Combing natural hair can be painful and cause breakage, in this post, I want to share five popular natural hair combs you can use to detangle your hair.

 The truth is that the nature of our natural hair makes it naturally painful when the right set of tools and skills aren’t applied.
-So in today’s post, I will be listing the TOP 5 natural hair detangling combs in the natural hair community that you can incorporate into your regimen.
+So in today’s post, I will be listing the TOP seven natural hair detangling combs and brushes in the natural hair community that you can incorporate into your regimen.

 1. Denman Brush

-I personally have these sets of combs, and I must say that I love the smaller size, because it fits perfectly into my hands and allows me to comb through smaller sections of my hair, easily.
+I personally have this set of combs, and I must say that I love the smaller size, because it fits perfectly into my hands and allows me to comb through smaller sections of my hair, easily.
 I only use the blue comb after pre-detangling my hair with the yellow one for a smoother finish.
-From the Amazon reviews, it seems like this comb is popular in the fine hair community, due to their pointed edges.